hkexgroup/resipy/build-instructions.md

 # 2. Pyinstaller and packages
 See doc online.
-Inside this environnement install only the packages needed (see list below) and the *last development* version of pyinstaller.
+Activate your virtual environment (as above).
+Inside this environnement install only the packages needed (see list below) and the *lastest* version of pyinstaller 3.4 using pip.
+`pip install <package_name>`
 Packages needed:
 - numpy
 - scipy